 - Charter Hire Element

 - OPEX Element (Services, spares, consumables, insurance in FSRU mode, ship radio and communication)

 - Management Fee

 - Crew Costs or Maritime personnel expenses

 At the lease period end the Group and the Company has an option to purchase FSRU Independence.
-On 25 February 2022 the General Shareholders' Meeting approved the decision to acquire the floating storage regasification unit "Independence" (for further information see subsequent events disclosure, Note 29).
+On 25 February 2021 the General Shareholders' Meeting approved the decision to acquire the floating storage regasification unit "Independence".